adap/flower/doc/source/example-pytorch-from-centralized-to-federated.rst

 Example: PyTorch - From Centralized To Federated
 ================================================

-Before you start with this tutorial we recommend to setup a virtual environment as described `here <https://flower.dev/docs/recommended-env-setup.html>`_.
-This tutorial will show you how to build Flower on top of an existing machine learning workload.
+This tutorial will show you how to use Flower to build a federated version of an existing machine learning workload.
 We are using PyTorch to train a Convolutional Neural Network on the CIFAR-10 dataset.
 First, we introduce this machine learning task with a centralized training approach based on the `Deep Learning with PyTorch <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_ tutorial.
-Then, we build on the centralized training to run it in a federated fashion.
+Then, we build upon the centralized training code to run the training in a federated fashion.

 Centralized Training
 --------------------

-We will post the complete centralized training here and explain it shortly.
-If you have question about the centralized training have a look to the `PyTorch tutorial <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_.
+We begin with a brief description of the centralized CNN training code.
+If you want a more in-depth explanation of what's going on then have a look at the official `PyTorch tutorial <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_.

-Let's now create a :code:`cifar.py` to train your CIFAR-10 dataset centralized.
+Let's create an new file called :code:`cifar.py` with all the components required for a traditional (centralized) training on CIFAR-10.

-First, all required packages as :code:`torch` and :code:`torchvision` need to be implemented.
-You can see that we do not implement any package for federated learning.
-You can keep all these imports as they are even for the federated learning process at a later point.
+First, all required packages (such as :code:`torch` and :code:`torchvision`) need to be imported.
+You can see that we do not import any package for federated learning.
+You can keep all these imports as they are even when we add the federated learning components at a later point.

 .. code-block:: python